yavarguliyev/invoice_hub_microservices_express_js/README.md

 * REST API with ExpressJS & TypeScript
 * PostgreSQL with ORM for database management
-* Worker Threads to handle async processing
 * Redis for caching and queue management
 * Dependency Injection using typedi
-* Microservices-ready architecture
-* Event-driven system with RabbitMQ
+* Event-driven architecture with Kafka for inter-service communication
+* Microservices architecture for scalability
 * Robust Logging & Monitoring
 * Unit & E2E Testing for reliability
 * Security Best Practices
 * Scalable & Maintainable Codebase
-* Clustering for load balancing and high availability
-* Domain-Driven Design Principles and Patterns

 ---